Mark2Mark/Glyphsapp-Scripts-Free/README.md

 ### :point_right: Glyphsapp Scripts

-Some scripts for Glyphsapp.
-I’ll add more as soon as they are approved to work in a generic setup.
-The code might be not the tidies since I rather focus on having them working.
-Feel free to pul requests for improvements or descendants.
+Some scripts for Glyphsapp. **Note:** Those are *incredibly old and mostly useless* by now, since there are way more sophisticated scripts and plugins out there by now, or their functions are already implemented into GlyphsApp per se.
+Anyway, feel free to pul requests for improvements or descendants.

 ### :point_right: [Glyphsapp Plugins](https://github.com/Mark2Mark/Glyphsapp-Plugins)